 Don’t give up on choosing better products.
 There are some simple ways to avoid the greenwash, here are just a few:

-7. Use apps!
-The EWG’s Skin Deep app allows you to check up on a host of beauty products, and there are plenty of organizations out there (Good Guide, Ethical Company Organisation) who monitor companies.
+- Use apps!
+The EWG’s Skin Deep app allows you to check up on a host of beauty products, and there are plenty of organizations out there (Ethical Consumer, Ethical Company Organisation) who monitor companies.
 Beware that these guides aren’t always perfect, because they don’t necessarily rely on up to date information, but they can provide a good starting point.